dlstreamer/pipeline-server/docs/build_script_reference.md

   [--create-service create an entrypoint to run video-analytics-serving as a service] [--target build a specific target]
-  [--dockerfile-dir specify a different dockerfile directory] [--dry-run print docker commands without running]
+  [--dockerfile-dir specify a different dockerfile directory] [--environment-file read and set environment variables from a file.
+Can be supplied multiple times.]
+  [--dry-run print docker commands without running]
 ```
 All command line options are optional.
 Details of key options and their default values are shown below: